cjohansen/imagine/Readme.md

 extension in the URL path, the file on disk may be either a JPG or a PNG.
 If both exist on disk, `imagine` throws an error.

-The returned map contains the keys.
+The returned map contains all the information from incoming `spec` in addition to these keys:

-- `transformation` - As above
-- `ext` - As above
 - `:resource` - A resource object pointing to the file on disk
 - `:cache-path` - A temporary path on the file system where a transformed image will be cached by the Ring handler